cyberspace1902/Cyber-Space-Guide/OwnAccOnline/index.md

 <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/ab44f28d-dc13-4d7e-9ade-e18fb1829d08" style="border: 2px solid red" />

-4.7.
+5.7.
 (Optional but recommended) Create a shortcut to the desktop to let you launch it easily next time.

 <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/c6ed31aa-e517-4fe2-8b2e-e552fd93c101" style="border: 2px solid red" />

-4.8.
+5.8.
 Run "**Run Greenluma**" file, insert the amount of the id and id of the game in [AppID List](https://cutt.ly/hP54OrT) (Example Tiny Tina).
 You can check the amount of id at right-bottom, if it shows "**Sum**" then change it to "**Count Numbers**".

 <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/4d77eee5-315d-4d01-b719-b0d6ebbbf6c2" style="border: 2px solid red" />

 <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/2f5ec342-1c35-4ded-a04c-983106610ad3" style="border: 2px solid red" />

-4.9.
-If it shows play button then that means you have finished the setup, if it shows "**Borrow**" or "**Purchase**" that means you may miss some steps when you setup, please redo step 4 or contact us.
+5.9.
+If it shows the play button then that means you have finished the setup, if it shows "**Borrow**" or "**Purchase**" that means you may have missed some steps when you setup, please redo step 5 or contact us.

 <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/eb4bb8dd-9682-43ff-91d4-8e5e46e31476" style="border: 2px solid red" />